Back to the Home Page

 The UK's National association for Mental Health.
 The leading mental health charity in England and Wales: www.mind.org.uk

 www.mdf.org.uk - The Manic Depression Fellowship.
-Their new site will soon have a chatroom.

-Electroboy Link Electroboy - Manic depression plagued Andy Behrman, author of "Electroboy" a young bipolar man who had 19 electroshocks and lost memory after involvement in counterfeiting, jail time, house arrest, hospitalization, and finally into healing.
+www.electroboy.com - Manic depression plagued Andy Behrman, author of "Electroboy" a young bipolar man who had 19 electroshocks and lost memory after involvement in counterfeiting, jail time, house arrest, hospitalization, and finally into healing.

 www.thecairn.com - An unusual autobiography that is a positive account of living with and learning to manage a manic/depression/bipolar disorder and highlights the importance of good psychiatric treatment, the role of support and the value of self management as vital aids to recovery and stabilising the condition.
 An engaging, informative and, on occasion, amusing autobiography, it offers hope and reassurance.